Skip to content

 The Catholic Missal: A Guide to Prayer, Participation, and Sacred Tradition

-For many generations of Catholics, the missal has been more than just a prayer book.
-It is a friend at Mass, a portal into more knowledge, and a guide to the ritual forming the cadence of Catholic life.
-Whether used on sad events or carried everyday, the missal links the faithful with the centuries-old liturgy pattern of the Church.
+For generations of Catholics, the missal has been far more than a prayer book.
+It is a companion at Mass, a guide to understanding, and a doorway into the sacred rhythm of the Church’s liturgy.
+Whether carried daily or opened on Sundays, the missal connects the faithful to centuries of worship and tradition.

 What Is a Missal?